Mission Statement for Degree Program (Mission Statement Report)

 A statement of the values and principles that guide the curriculum of a degree program, and that reflects the educational purpose and learning environment of the program at SF State.
 The focus should be on student learning and the program mission statement should be connected to the department, college and university mission.

 Learning outcomes are succinct, measurable statements that describe the knowledge, skills, understandings, and/or attitudes students will possess upon achievement of that outcome.
 Attention is focused on the specific types of learning that students are expected to demonstrate.
 Learning outcomes can be developed at the institutional level, the baccalaureate level, a degree program level or a course level.
+The academic senate developed learning goals for baccalaureate degrees in 2008.

 Program Learning Outcomes (PLO Report)